 Ah, the old classic - Caesar Salad.
-Traditionally this salad is the amazing Caesar salad dressing, cos/romaine lettuce and croutons.
+This post is my recipe for the best chicken Caesar salad, combining the amazing Caesar salad dressing, cos/romaine lettuce and croutons.
 For this recipe though, we bulk it out a bit and make it a more substantial and nutritionally complete meal, by adding chicken and bacon to the recipe.

 This dish was invented by an Italian immigrant to Mexico, named Caesar Cardini.
 The story goes that on July 4, 1924, during a particularly busy night at his restaurant, Caesar had to make do with the ingredients he had on hand due to food shortages.
 With limited supplies, he made a salad using the ingredients he had - cos/romaine lettuce, garlic, croutons, Parmesan cheese, olive oil, raw egg, Worcestershire sauce, and lemon juice.